vcri

 • Development of essential oil based green pesticide for house fly control

-• Control GI parasitism in small ruminants through nutritional intervention
+• Control of GI parasitism in small ruminants through nutritional intervention

-• Herbal anticoccidial for control of chicken coccidiosis
+• Herbal anticoccidials for control of chicken coccidiosis

 Faculty